banner image

 About Maureen McGuire

-After over 20 years of work in psychiatric care organizations, Maureen McGuire opened her private practice in 2018 serving adults from a variety of backgrounds: graduate students, professors, healthcare providers, parents, artists, executives and more.
-She has special expertise in working with members of the LGBTQ+ community and is dedicated to the daily effort it takes to counter oppression in all forms.
-She recognizes we are living during challenging times, nationally, globally and in our communities.
-As such, she only offers the highest quality care and research driven treatment interventions to help her clients.
+After over 20 years of work in psychiatric care organizations, I opened my private practice in 2018 serving adults from a variety of backgrounds: graduate students, professors, healthcare providers, activists, parents, artists, executives and more.
+My experience focuses on working with members of the LGBTQ+ community, adoptees and trauma survivors.
+I am dedicated to the daily effort it takes to unravel oppression in all forms.
+I recognize we are living during challenging times, nationally, globally and in our communities.
+As such, I only offer ethical care and research driven treatment interventions to help clients.

-This is dynamic time in the field of mental health and psychiatry with enormous amounts data coming out rapidly about the impact of all of our daily routines- exercise, diet, meditation, yoga, our nervous system to the use of psychedelics in the treatment of depression, anxiety and PTSD.
-This tsunami of information may be overwhelming to sort through and with her expertise and tools, she is committed to helping you navigate the best path forward for your care.
+This is dynamic time in the field of mental health and psychiatry with enormous amounts data coming out rapidly about the impact of all of our daily routines- exercise, diet, meditation, yoga, our nervous system to the use of psychedelics in the treatment of depression, anxiety, ADHD and PTSD.
+This tsunami of information may be overwhelming to sort through and I am committed to helping you navigate the best path forward for your care.

 Associations, Relevant Trainings and Certifications